-1.5 Risk Management
+1.6 Risk Management

-- 1.5.1 discussing policies with respect to risk assessment and risk management, monitoring the Bank's major financial risk exposures and the steps management has taken to monitor and control such exposures; and - 1.5.2 reviewing any investments or transactions that could adversely affect the wellbeing of the Bank as the Shareholders' Auditors or any other officer of the Bank may bring to the Committee's attention.
+- 1.6.1 monitoring the Bank's major financial risk exposures and the steps management has taken to monitor and control such exposures; and - 1.6.2 reviewing any investments or transactions that could adversely affect the wellbeing of the Bank as the Shareholders' Auditors or any other officer of the Bank may bring to the Committee's attention.

-1.6 Legal and Regulatory Compliance
+1.7 Legal and Regulatory Compliance

-- 1.6.1 reviewing, with the Bank's General Counsel and the Chief Compliance Officer, the adequacy and effectiveness of the Bank's legislative compliance management framework and the results of related monitoring and oversight activities; - 1.6.2 reviewing an annual report on significant litigation matters and reviewing quarterly any material developments; - 1.6.3 reviewing and approving the Bank's Anti-Money Laundering and Terrorist Finance Program framework, including key policies and any significant amendments; - 1.6.4 meeting, at least annually, with the Chief Anti-Money Laundering Officer and the Chief Auditor to review their respective reports on the Anti-Money Laundering/Anti-Terrorist Financing Program; - 1.6.5 meeting annually with representatives of OSFI as a Committee or as part of the Board, to receive OSFI's report on the results of its annual examination of the Bank; and - 1.6.6 reviewing any other relevant reports of regulators to the Bank and any required action by management.
+- 1.7.1 reviewing, with the Bank's General Counsel and the Chief Compliance Officer, the adequacy and effectiveness of the Bank's legislative compliance management framework and the results of related monitoring and oversight activities; - 1.7.2 reviewing an annual report on significant litigation matters and reviewing quarterly any material developments; - 1.7.3 reviewing and approving the Bank's Anti-Money Laundering and Terrorist Finance Program framework, including key policies and any significant amendments; - 1.7.4 meeting, at least annually, with the Chief Anti-Money Laundering Officer and the Chief Auditor to review their respective reports on the Anti-Money Laundering/Anti-Terrorist Financing Program; - 1.7.5 meeting annually with representatives of OSFI as a Committee or as part of the Board, to receive OSFI's report on the results of its annual examination of the Bank; and - 1.7.6 reviewing any other relevant reports of regulators to the Bank and any required action by management.

-1.7 Business Conduct and Ethics
+1.8 Business Conduct, Sustainability and Ethics

-- 1.7.1 reviewing and recommending for Board approval, FirstPrinciples, the Bank's code of business conduct and ethics; - 1.7.2 approving any waivers from FirstPrinciples, as appropriate; - 1.7.3 reviewing reports to the Committee relating to employee conduct procedures; - 1.7.4 establishing and reviewing procedures for the receipt, retention and treatment of complaints received by the Bank regarding accounting, internal control over financial reporting or auditing matters; and the confidential anonymous submission of concerns by employees of the Bank regarding questionable accounting or auditing matters; - 1.7.5 reviewing quarterly reports relating to employee concerns received through the Office of the Ombudsman; - 1.7.6 reviewing any "up the ladder" report received by the Committee in accordance with written procedures adopted by the Committee.
-The Bank's "up the ladder" procedure, adopted by the Bank's Legal Group, sets out reporting protocols that comply with s.307 of the Sarbanes Oxley Act of 2002 for the Bank's lawyers in the event of a material violation of certain laws; and - 1.7.7 determining the necessity of, and overseeing any, investigations in connection with any "up the ladder" report.
+- 1.8.1 reviewing and recommending for Board approval, FirstPrinciples, the Bank's code of business conduct and ethics and reviewing and approving the Bank's Disclosure, Anti-Corruption and Anti-Money Laundering and Terrorist Financing Policies; - 1.8.2 approving any waivers from FirstPrinciples, as appropriate; - 1.8.3 reviewing reports to the Committee relating to employee conduct procedures; - 1.8.4 establishing and reviewing procedures for the receipt, retention and treatment of complaints received by the Bank regarding accounting, internal control over financial reporting or auditing matters; and the confidential anonymous submission of concerns by employees of the Bank regarding questionable accounting or auditing matters; - 1.8.5 reviewing quarterly reports relating to employee concerns received through the Office of the Ombudsman; - 1.8.6 reviewing reports to the Committee on environmental, social and governance issues; - 1.8.7 reviewing any "up the ladder" report received by the Committee in accordance with written procedures adopted by the Committee.
+The Bank's "up the ladder" procedure, adopted by the Bank's Legal Group, sets out reporting protocols that comply with s.307 of the Sarbanes Oxley Act of 2002 for the Bank's lawyers in the event of a material violation of certain laws; and - 1.8.8 determining the necessity of, and overseeing any, investigations in connection with any "up the ladder" report.

-1.8 Aircraft and Chief Executive Officer Expense Accounts
+1.9 Aircraft and Chief Executive Officer Expense Accounts

-- 1.8.1 reviewing, on an annual basis, the report on Bank aircraft and Chief Executive Officer expense accounts; and - 1.8.2 The chair of the Committee will review, on a quarterly basis, the report on Chief Executive Officer expense accounts.
+- 1.9.1 reviewing, on an annual basis, the report on Bank aircraft and Chief Executive Officer expense accounts; and - 1.9.2 The chair of the Committee will review, on a quarterly basis, the report on Chief Executive Officer expense accounts.

-1.9 Transactions with Related Parties
+1.10 Transactions with Related Parties